Tonic990/VirtualMusik/README.md

 ### Sudo User 🧙‍♂️
 - `/stats` - see the bot statistic
 - `/pmpermit on | off` turn on/off the assistant pmpermit
-- `/userbotleaveall` - order the assistant to leave all groups
+- `/leaveall` - order the assistant to leave all groups
-- `/gcast` - send a broadcast message from the assistant

 ### Owner Only 👨🏻‍✈️
 - `/broadcast` - send a broadcast message from the bot